DeepakAvadhani/DeepakAvadhani/README.md

 # 💫 About Me:
-💻 I love building scalable apps, diving deep into new technologies, and solving complex problems.<br><br>🎯 What I'm working on:<br>✨Full-stack web apps<br>✨Cross-platform mobile solutions<br>✨Automating workflows with DevOps<br><br>💀once fixed a bug at 2 AM and still celebrated with pizza<br><br>🌟 Let’s connect and collaborate on something awesome!
+💻 I love building scalable apps, diving deep into new technologies, and solving complex problems.<br><br>🎯 What I'm working on:<br>✨Full-stack web apps<br>✨Cross-platform mobile solutions<br>✨Automating workflows with DevOps<br><br>💀once fixed a bug at 2 AM and still celebrated with pizza<br><br>🌟 Let’s connect and collaborate on something awesome!done

 ## 🌐 Socials: